fredgibbs/fredgibbs.github.io/courses/making-history/schedule.md

 ## Week 2 (Jan 25--29): Premodern history writing
 To understand more about what history is and what it is for, it's imperative to have a sense of how historical methods, goals, and writing have changed over time.
 That's what our first book is about.
 It's a very high-level overview that helps keep the big picture of historiographical change in focus.
 Short lectures and reading guides will complement the text with additional details and historic examples.
 This book provides a foundation of historical tradition that is necessary to appreciate the critical questions and changes in historical writing that are the focus of our second book.
+Popkin's book is very good at making its main points very clear while providing lots of historical examples and detail, so it's easy to read slower when getting the more important overview and read more quickly through the details.
+Don't treat it like a textbook where everything is equally important.

 {% include alert.html class='warning' title='Due this week' text="
 As we get up to speed, you have very straightforward (if a bit dull) slate of work for this week.
-But it gives me a chance to hear everyone's voice and respond right out of the gate.
+But it gives me a chance to hear everyone's voice and try to start a dialog right out of the gate.
-- MONDAY: lecture quiz
+- MONDAY: Lecture quiz
-- WEDNESDAY: reading quiz
+- WEDNESDAY: Reading quiz
-- FRIDAY: reading reflection
+- FRIDAY: Reading reflection
 "%}